lambdaclass/zksync-era/core/node/da_clients/src/eigen/MIGRATION.md

 ### Note

-- If you were using `authenticated` requests, note that the validation of accounts is different betweeen V1 and V2, contact the EigenDA team for more details on how to migrate your accounts.
+- If you have a private key set on `chains/<YOUR_CHAIN>/configs/secrets.yaml`, be sure that it has the needed permissions set on the V2 client.